DinoChiesa/Apigee-Java-Json-Parse/README.md

 Each uses a different de-serializer to produce a Map<String,Object> from a JSON.

 In my tests, both the Gson and Jackson libraries use reflection, which is not permitted in Apigee.
+This leads to a runtime error.
 The Javax version does not use reflection, and works in Apigee.

 To test them, you can configure policies like this: